Photographer in Focus: Clay Perry

 What or who has influenced your work?

 The photographers who influenced me at that time were Robert Frank, Bruce Davidson, Cartier Bresson and a young up and coming photographer, Don McCullin.
 I liked the sense of spontaneity of their work and hoped to emulate that.
 I was particularly drawn to the emotionally charged sensitivity in Bruce Davidson's work.
-When I started shooting in colour for the Sunday Times Magazine I admired the work of Tony Armstrong Jones (Lord Snowdon) and Bruce Bernard, who had an infallible eye.
-Over the last few years, while I have mostly been doing still life work, my influences have been more from painters such as Juan Sanchez-Cotan.
+I started shooting in colour for The Sunday Times Magazine when Bruce Bernard was the picture editor.
+He had an infallible eye, and was a great mentor.
+I was also influenced by a fellow contributor to the magazine Anthony Armstrong Jones (Lord Snowdon).
+Over the last few years while, I have mostly been doing still life work, my influences have been more from painters such as Juan Sanchez-Cotan.

 Did you always want to be a photographer?